Arnas-Droid/Portfolio/index.md

 ---

 # Introduction
-Hello, my name is Arnas Puidokas, a second year at Staffordshire University.
+Hello, my name is Arnas Puidokas, a second year at University of Staffordshire.
 My major lies in computer programming, and my favourite topic is graphics.

 *   My name is Arnas Puidokas.
-*   Second year in Staffordshire University.
+*   Second year in University of Staffordshire.
 *   Majoring in computer programming.
 *   Favourite topic is graphics.